|

 warm-spirited blood through every vein: my bed-fellow Phoebe, whose pupil I

-more immediately was, exerted her talents in giving me the first tinctures of
+her talents in giving me the first tinctures of pleasure: whilst nature,

-interesting, piqu'd a curiosity
+piqu'd a curiosity which Phoebe

-own suggestion, explain'd to me all the mysteries of Venus.
+me all the mysteries of Venus.

-I could not
+I could not long remain in such a

-long remain in such a house as that, without being an eyewitness of more than I
+house as that, without being an eyewitness of more than I could conceive from

-could conceive from her descriptions.
-I crept softly, and post'd myself so,
+her descriptions.
+I crept softly, and post'd myself so, that seeing every thing

-that seeing every thing minutely, I could not myself be seen; and who should
+minutely, I could not myself be seen; and who should come in but the venerable

-come in but the venerable mother Abbess herself! hand'd in by a tall, brawny
+mother Abbess herself! hand'd in by a tall, brawny young horse-grenadier,

-young horse-grenadier, mould'd in the
+mould'd in the Hercules

-affairs, in all London.
+in all London.

-Her paramour sat down by her: he seem'd to be a
+Her paramour sat down by her: he seem'd to be a man of

-breasts, disengag'd them from her stays, in scorn of whose
+disengag'd them from her stays, in scorn of whose

 confinement they broke loose,